 Earth Sciences is a fascinating and relevant subject about the world around us.
 In our times, there are so many pressures on the planet.
 This means that scientific study of the Earth is crucial, with geologists playing a vital role in finding and developing resources, as well as working to protect the environment.

-Earth Sciences focuses on the physical forces that act on the Earth, the chemistry of its materials, and the biology of its past.
+Earth Sciences focuses on the physical forces that act on Earth, the chemistry of its materials, and the biology of its past.
 Our courses cover a diverse range of subjects such as volcanology, geothermal energy, paleo-climates, economic geology, natural hazards, applied geophysics and various rock and mineral forming processes.

 You will learn skills related to critical and spatial thinking, field observations, laboratory work and quantitative techniques.